ibm-cloud-docs/vmwaresolutions/vmonic/iam.md

 Review the following information, which outlines the actions that each role allows within the {{site.data.keyword.vmwaresolutions_short}} service.

-## Platform management roles and permissions
+## Platform management roles and permissions for IBM Cloud for VMware Solutions
 {: #iam-roles}

 Platform management roles enable users to complete tasks on service resources at the platform level.
 For example, assign user access to the service, create or delete service IDs, create instances, and bind instances to applications.

-The following table provides information about the actions that are mapped to platform management roles.
+The following table provides information about the actions that are mapped to platform management roles for {{site.data.keyword.vmwaresolutions_short}}.

 | Platform management role | Actions | Example actions |
 |:----------------- |:----------------- |:----------------- |